Introduction: How to Simulate a Project on the Arduino IO Simulator

 Upload your code with the library to the Arduino Simulator.

 The codes with a capital letter aren't supported anymore, just use the normal instructions provided by the Arduino IDE.

 Step 5: Step 5: Select the Simulator Parts

 Now select the used parts in the simulator and connect the part with the correct pin.

 Each input and output on the Simulator has a selection box where the used digital or analog pin can be connected.

 With the Arduino Simulator Drag & Draw it's possible to draw lines, different shapes or add texts with custom fonts on it to make it easier to simulate your projects.

 Step 6: Step 6: Connect the Arduino and Simulate

 Connect the Arduino board in the simulator after the upload.
 Make sure you disconnect the simulator software when you want to upload.

-if you have any questions or problems you can always contact us at firstname.lastname@example.org or fill in the contact form on our contact page.
+if you have any questions or problems you can always contact us by filing in the contact form on our contact page.